Permissionless-Software-Foundation/pay-to-write-orbitdb/README.md

 # pay-to-write-orbitdb

+**This repository is deprecated.
+Research and innovation are continuing in the [ipfs-p2wdb-service](https://github.com/Permissionless-Software-Foundation/ipfs-p2wdb-service)**

 This repository is a prototype for a pay-to-write (P2W) peer-to-peer (p2p) database (DB).
 It's based on [OrbitDB](https://github.com/orbitdb/orbit-db), which is a p2p database that runs on top of [IPFS](https://ipfs.io).
 The 'access controller' has been modified so that anyone can write to the database, so long as they submit 'proof-of-burn'.
 That is a TXID of a transaction on the Bitcoin Cash (BCH) blockchain, proving that a specific SLP token was burned.
 That burn is the ticket required to write to the database.

 Additional background information can be found on [Trout's blog](https://troutsblog.com/blog/).